How to Write Formal Thank-You Emails in English [Updated]

 Anne

-Do not take too long to say thank you.
+• Don't take too long to say "thank you"

 The timing of your email is important.
-It is respectful to send an email within a day of a meeting or interview.
+It's respectful to send it within a day of a meeting or interview.

-Do not send the same email to different people.
+• Don't send the same email to different people

-People notice generic emails.
-If you want to use a template, be sure to add some specifics about the person you’re thanking.
+People notice when they receive emails with the same wording.
+If you want to use a template, be sure to add some unique details about the person you’re thanking.

-Taking just a few minutes to write good thank you emails will improve your professional image and business relationships.
+Taking a few minutes to write good thank-you emails will improve your professional image and business relationships.
+It's not difficult with the right timing and a few helpful phrases.